GoLearnToCode/kiei924-fall16/weeks/7/reading.md

 1. Create a new project.
 2. Build the production code for your application from the command-line, using `npm run build`.
-3. Run `firebase init` - when prompted for a location for the public directory, type `build`.
+3. Run `firebase init` - unselect "Database" and, when prompted for a location for the public directory, type `build`.
 Accept all other defaults.
 4. `firebase deploy`

 ## Firebase Database Setup